-These risk factors could require that HSS delay other strategic new initiatives simply to succeed at maintaining routine operations related to essential benefits administration.
-These risk factors could require that HSS delay other strategic initiatives in order to succeed at maintaining routine operations related to essential benefits administration.
+These risk factors could require that SFHSS delay other strategic new initiatives simply to succeed at maintaining routine operations related to essential benefits administration.
+These risk factors could require that SFHSS delay other strategic initiatives in order to succeed at maintaining routine operations related to essential benefits administration.

-HSS expects there will be a steep learning curve for individuals utilizing the self-service features of eBenefits and this could impact adoption.
+Delays by eMerge to program for self-service online benefit enrollment continue.
+SFHSS expects there will be a steep learning curve for individuals utilizing the self-service features of eBenefits and this could impact adoption.
 The user experience is not intuitive nor is it designed with a consumer mindset yet eBenefits requires the consumer to be the user.

-HSS administers benefits based on information entered into PeopleSoft.
-Department and employer non-compliance with timely and accurate updates can result in unnecessary costs or interruptions in coverage.
+SFHSS administers benefits based on information entered into PeopleSoft.
+Department and employer noncompliance with timely and accurate updates can result in unnecessary costs or interruptions in coverage.